Taylor Walls Player Props: Rays vs. Red Sox

 Taylor Walls At The Plate

-- Walls has six doubles, two triples, seven home runs and 20 walks while hitting .244.
+- Walls is batting .235 with six doubles, two triples, seven home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.